Jay Taylor (basketball)

-Following his college career, Taylor was not drafted in the 1989 NBA Draft.
+Following his college career, Taylor was not drafted in the 1989 NBA draft.
 However, he made the New Jersey Nets' roster and stuck with the team until December.
 He finished the season with the Wichita Falls Texans of the Continental Basketball Association (CBA).
-Taylor played for four more years in the CBA - with the Grand Rapids Hoops, Rochester Renegade, Oklahoma City Cavalry and Rockford Lightning.
+He later played overseas in the Philippines for the San Miguel Beermen in 1991 and 1992.
+Taylor played for four more years in the CBA – with the Grand Rapids Hoops, Rochester Renegade, Oklahoma City Cavalry and Rockford Lightning.

 Taylor died in a house fire on July 4, 1998.
 He was inducted into the Eastern Illinois University athletic Hall of Fame in 1999.